shinsterneck/pdns/modules/geosqlbackend/README.md

 and basically appear exactly like any other domain except that they have a custom TLD identifier.
 If required, they can of course be also stored in a different database using the same gmysql schema structure, but this will require further configuration.

-Support for "EDNS0 Client-Subnet" extension (ECN) helps to best identify the client region even when behind a CDN or other recursive DNS servers (if supported by the provider), such as Google's Public DNS service.
+Support for "EDNS0 Client-Subnet" extension (ECS) helps to best identify the client region even when behind a CDN or other recursive DNS servers (if supported by the provider), such as Google's Public DNS service.

 Here a summary of the main features: